 A.M.
 Best Asia-Pacific Limited ("AMBAP") is a subsidiary of A.M.
-Best Rating Services Inc. ("AMBRS") a company incorporated in Delaware, USA and with its Head Office in New Jersey, USA.
-AMBAP has been registered with the Securities and Futures Commission ("SFC") in Hong Kong since 13 August 1999 and licenced since 1 June 2011.
+Best Rating Services, Inc. ("AMBRS") a company incorporated in Delaware, USA and with its Head Office in New Jersey, USA.
+AMBAP has been registered with the SFC in Hong Kong since 13 August 1999 and licenced since 1 June 2011.

 A.M.
-Best has been producing credit ratings and opinions on the insurance market for over 100 years.
-In recent years, A.M.
-Best has expanded its geographical coverage from its principal market in the United States to cover the Americas, Europe, Middle East, Africa and the Asia-Pacific region.
-As at 31 December 2016, A.M.
-Best had credit rating operations based in Oldwick (New Jersey), London, Hong Kong, Singapore and Mexico City.
+Best Company, Inc. ("AMB") and its subsidiaries (collectively "AM Best" or the Group) have been producing credit ratings and opinions on the insurance market for over 100 years.
+In recent years, AM Best has expanded its geographical coverage from its principal market in the United States to cover the Americas, Europe, Middle East, Africa and the Asia-Pacific region.
+As at 31 December 2018, AM Best had credit rating operations based in Oldwick (New Jersey), London, Hong Kong, Singapore, Mexico City and Amsterdam.

-A.M.
-Best currently has regulatory registrations in:
+AM Best currently has regulatory registrations in:

-- The USA (A.M.
-Best Rating Services, Inc. "AMBRS") - Brazil (AMBRS) - The European Union (A.M.
-Best Europe Rating Services Limited "AMBERS") - Dubai (AMBERS) Representative Office only - Hong Kong (A.M.
-Best Asia-Pacific Limited "AMBAP") - New Zealand (AMBAP) - Australia (AMBAP) - Singapore (A.M.
+- The USA (AMBRS)

+- Brazil (AMBRS)

+- The European Union (A.M.
+Best Europe Rating Services Limited "AMBERS" and A.M.
+Best (EU) Rating Services B.V.)

+- Dubai (AMBERS) Representative Office only

+- Hong Kong (AMBAP)

+- New Zealand (AMBAP)

+- Australia (AMBAP)

+- Singapore (A.M.
 Best Asia-Pacific (Singapore) Pte.
+Ltd. "AMBAPS")

-Limited "AMBAPS") - Mexico (A.M.
-Best América Latina, S.A. de C.V "AMBAL")
+- Mexico (A.M.
+Best América Latina, S.A. de C.V)

-A.M.
-Best is renowned for its experience and knowledge of the insurance sector and currently provides ratings to circa 3,500 entities in that market.
+AM Best is renowned for its experience and knowledge of the insurance sector and currently provides ratings to circa 3,500 entities in that market.

-The credit ratings issued by A.M.
-Best are independent opinions regarding the creditworthiness of an obligor, issuer or a debt obligation; the ratings are based on a quantitative and qualitative evaluation of a company's balance sheet strength, operating performance and business profile, or, where appropriate, the specific nature and details of a security.
-In common with most other rating agencies, A.M.
-Best operates on an issuer pays model which allows the public to gain free access to the published rating opinions.
+The credit ratings issued by AM Best are independent opinions regarding the creditworthiness of an obligor, issuer or a debt obligation; the ratings are based on a quantitative and qualitative evaluation of a company's balance sheet strength, operating performance and business profile, or, where appropriate, the specific nature and details of a security.
+In common with most other rating agencies, AM Best operates on an issuer pays model which allows the public to gain free access to the published rating opinions.

 The credit rating opinions are forward-looking, rather than a backwards verification of facts.
-Best's credit ratings are assigned using a number of simple, straight-forward scales, with each scale representing a rank ordering of our opinion of the relative creditworthiness of an insurer, issuer or financial instrument.
+AM Best's credit ratings are assigned using a number of simple, straight-forward scales, with each scale representing a rank ordering of our opinion of the relative creditworthiness of an insurer, issuer or financial instrument.
 For example, insurers that are assigned higher credit ratings are deemed to be less likely, in our opinion, to become financially impaired than insurers that are assigned lower credit ratings.
 While ratings reflect our opinions of relative creditworthiness at the time they are assigned, they are not indicators or predictors of defined impairment or default probabilities with respect to any specific insurer, issuer or financial obligation.
 The ratings themselves are opinions of relative credit risk.
 Therefore, users of ratings should consider the rating assigned to an entity alongside other information in order to reach an informed opinion.